 What Mel Has Already Done

-Worked with Gale Brewer to establish the first-ever storefront zoning law, protecting 500 businesses along Columbus and Amsterdam Avenues.
+Worked with Gale Brewer to establish the Upper West Side's first storefront zoning law, protecting 500 businesses along Columbus and Amsterdam Avenues.

-Consolidated efforts to help local businesses with permit and license applications, connect with each other, and pressure government on their common needs.
+Brought together new teams to help local businesses with permit and license applications, connect with each other, and advocate for their common needs.

 - Operated his own small business and saw first-hand the challenges faced by small business owners on the Upper West Side.